scqubits/scqubits/docs/README.md

 This directory contains the source files for the scqubits documentation.

-The built documentation is available online, see http://xxx
+The built documentation is available online, see https://scqubits.readthedocs.io

-[//]: # (TODO: fill in above link once ReadTheDocs is set up)

 Build requirements
 ------------------